Airport customer service agent job description

 By downloading, you agree to our template disclaimer

-About the airport customer service agent role
+What does an airport customer service agent do?

 In Australia, airport customer service agents are typically classified under the Airport Employees Award 2020 (MA000048) for airport operations, or other relevant awards depending on the employer.
 Classification levels depend on experience, systems knowledge and responsibilities.